-Summer 2016 and Prior: Students who receive an I grade must file a "Petition for Grade and grade Points in an Incomplete Course" available here or pick up the petition at Cal Student Central, 120 Sproul Hall.
+Summer 2016 and Prior: Students who receive an I grade must file a "Petition for Grade and Grade Points in an Incomplete Course" with the instructor by the appropriate deadline.
+You may pick up the petition at Cal Student Central, 120 Sproul Hall.
 You should make arrangements to complete the course 30 days before the deadline.
 File the petition with the instructor when you have completed the course.

 Fall 2016 and later: You should make arrangements to complete the course 30 days before the deadline.
-The instructor will file a change of grade using Campus Solutions.
+The instructor will file a change of grade for Incompletes through CalCentral and Campus Solutions.